 1. InCharge is not responsible for any damage due to lack of compatibility between the customer's car and charging station, or because the customer uses the charging service or charging station in violation of the current applicable instructions and technical requirements, as set in this agreement or as InCharge (or any third party in regard to third party charging stations) otherwise makes available to the customer.

-2. InCharge is not responsible for incidental or consequential damages, attributable and arising from, the Customer's property and Customer's use of the charging service or charging station.
+2. InCharge is not responsible for incidental or consequential damages, attributable and arising from, the customer's property and the customer's use of the charging service or charging station.

 3. The customer is not entitled to damages due to a charging station being closed or out of order.